Health effects of cold homes

 - Have plenty of hot foods and drinks.
 This will help to keep you warm and your energy levels up.

 Some changes take more time and money.
-But if you’re able to, they can make a big difference to your home energy efficiency in the long run.
-One of the most important things you can do is making sure your home is well insulated.
+But if you’re able to, they can make a big difference to your home energy efficiency.
+One of the most important things you can do is to make sure your home is well insulated.
 A well-insulated home keeps the heat for longer.
 That means you can have the heating on for less time, saving energy and money.
 Common ways to insulate your home include loft insulation, cavity wall insulation and draught-proofing windows and doors.

 You could also look at upgrading your heating controls to better manage your heating.
 Newer smart heating controls allow you to manage your central heating remotely, through an app.
 You may find it easier to control your heating this way, potentially leading to some energy savings.

 See our Helpful websites section below for more information on these measures.

 Anthony Flatt, Bupa’s Energy Manager, also has a couple of tips to help you keep your home warm.

 “It’s important to get your household heating system properly serviced.
 This will make sure that your heating system is working well.
 A qualified heating engineer will be able to check the whole system is working as it should be.
 Most manufacturers suggest these checks and servicing should take place every 12 months.
 They can also carry out the essential safety checks.

 “If your radiators are warm at the top but cold at the bottom, this indicates that your heating system isn’t working as well as it could.
 Radiators can fill up with ‘sludge’ over time.
 This is easily solved by using a liquid called ‘inhibitor’.
 This prevents the build-up of sludge.
 Again, this service can be carried out by the heating engineer.”